-It's important to fully prepare your colon before a colonoscopy.
+It's very important to fully prepare (clean out) your colon before a colonoscopy.
 If stool remains in the colon and obstructs your doctor's view of the colon wall, you will likely need a follow-up colonoscopy sooner than usual to ensure that all polyps are discovered.

 Preparing for an appointment

 You may be referred to a doctor who specializes in digestive diseases (gastroenterologist).